Diversity in the Community

-Skidmore's total undergraduate enrollment in the 2015-16 academic year is 2,491.
+Skidmore's total on campus undergraduate enrollment in the 2015-16 academic year is 2,491.
 The diversity of our student body can be seen in the following ways:

 - Ethnicity: Students of color account for 22.4 percent of Skidmore’s student body, breaking out as follows: Asian, 5.7 percent; Hispanic, 8.5 percent; Black, 4.1 percent; and two or more races, 4.1 percent.

 - Nationality: Students have come to Skidmore from 62 countries outside the U.S., with the following making up the top five: China (109), Canada (13), Hong Kong (15), India (12), and United Kingdom (11).

 - Geographically within the U.S.: Students come to Skidmore from 43 states and 2 territories, with the following making up the top five: New York (722), Massachusetts (399), New Jersey (205), Connecticut (199) and California (144).

 - Gender: 60 percent of Skidmore students are female, 40 percent are male.

 In Co-Curricular Programs